ToolSense/python-project-template/README.md

 * GitHub Actions workflow
 * Dockerfile & docker-compose

-## Recommended setup for developing with virtual environments
+## Recommended setup for developing with virtual environments & Pre-requirements
 To make best use of poetry and virtual environments it is advised to use pyenv , pipx and poetry.
 The main idea is that via pipx, you will always be able to run poetry to manage a repository.
 Poetry will then create local virtual environments to isolate the application.
 When initializing a new virtual environment, Poetry will use pyenv as a base for finding python versions.

-- Pyenv - Manage your locally available python versions
+- [pyenv](https://github.com/pyenv/pyenv) - Manage your locally available python versions
-- Pipx - Enable to run Poetry everywhere
+- [Poetry](https://github.com/python-poetry/poetry) - Manage local virtual environments and dependencies per development project
-- Poetry - Manage local virtual environments and dependencies per development project
+- [pipx](https://github.com/pypa/pipx) - Enable to run packages like Poetry everywhere in your local system

 ### Pyenv
 Pyenv is a system installed on your machine that makes it easier to manage several different python versions.
 To install pyenv, see the Github Repository [pyenv/pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation).
 Make sure to also follow the guide on how to setup the shell environment, as otherwise you will not be able to use it at all.
 You typically have to logout and login again or reboot after the setup to make sure everything works!